Key Takeaways

 Neurobiological Changes

-Childhood trauma can lead to all sorts of problems in later life, like anxiety and depression.
-Research shows that being a child and going through difficult experiences can cause lasting changes in the brain, especially in areas that control emotions and how the body reacts to stress.
+Childhood trauma can lead to various problems in later life, like anxiety and depression.
+Research shows that going through difficult experiences in childhood can cause lasting changes in the brain, particularly in areas that control emotions and how the body responds to stress.

 Stress-Related Illnesses